Skip to content

 Limits of introducer activity

-Basic introductions (pointing a client to a broker, sharing a link) are generally considered outside the regulated perimeter.
-However, if you begin advising on which loan product is most appropriate, comparing specific deals, or filling in application documents on a client’s behalf — you may be entering regulated activity.
+2. Activity type: even within the consumer-credit perimeter, basic introductions (pointing a client to a broker, sharing a link) are generally outside regulated credit broking, while advising on specific products, comparing deals or filling in applications on a client’s behalf can be regulated.

 Building it into your practice